d12frosted/elpa-mirror/gnu/consult-readme.txt

    consult-narrow-key                Narrowing prefix key during completion
    consult-point-placement           Placement of the point when jumping to matches
    consult-preview-key               Keys which triggers preview
-   consult-preview-allowed-hooks     List of `find-file' hooks to enable during preview
+   consult-preview-allowed-hooks     List of hooks to enable during preview
    consult-preview-excluded-files    Regexps matched against file names during preview
    consult-preview-max-count         Maximum number of files to keep open during preview consult-preview-partial-size      Files larger than this size are previewed partially